 Status of international development finance and need for adjustments

 Does the structure of international development finance correspond to the global challenges of our time?
-The paper Peter Bauer Foreign aid forever 50 years later later summarises the evolution of international development aid during the last 50 years, the results it has produced, the problems the competing Chinese and the Western development finance approaches are presently facing and what reforms could make international development finance more responsive to today’s global challenges.
+The paper Peter Bauer Foreign aid forever critical reflections on a myth of our time 50 years later later summarises the evolution of international development aid during the last 50 years, the results it has produced, the problems the competing Chinese and the Western development finance approaches are presently facing and what reforms could make international development finance more responsive to today’s global challenges.

 International Migration: UN Global Migration Compact

 Europe has no choice but to accept increased immigration from developing countries, especially Africa .European countries must define an immigration policy and establish collaboration with developing countries on promoting legal migration and restricting illegal /irregular economic migration.
 The paper UN Migration Pact an evaluation of its controversy analyses to what extent the Compact isl ikely to promote such mutually beneficial collaboration.

 The Freedom of Expression Dilemma: The Outcome of Unrestricted Press Freedom in Denmark from 1770-73 mirrors the modern Social Media Debate